jatinfoujdar/ineuron-PJT/pensil/readme.md

 ## What I have learned in this project?
+-This project provides multiple blocks built using Tailwind CSS that you can use in your own projects.
   - I have learned about background image positioning
   - I have learned about positioning of discount content